ghdl/ghdl-yosys-plugin/README.md

 VHDL synthesis (based on ghdl)

 This is awfully experimental and work in progress!
+TODO: Explain purpose of program.
+What is the relationship with GHDL?
+Is it going to be integrated in GHDL once it is fully featured?
+What kind of VHDL do we want to support?
+(GHDL fully supports the 1987, 1993, 2002 versions of the IEEE 1076 VHDL standard, and partially the latest 2008 revision, according to the website)
+Explain expected input and outputs.
+Create table with features of VHDL that are supported, WIP and pending.

 ## How to build as a module